odoo/owl/doc/component.md

 DOM state.
 Also, it will not be called if the component is not in the DOM (this can happen with components with `t-keepalive`).

-The return value of this method will be given as the first argument of the corresponding `patched` call.

 #### `patched(snapshot)`

 This hook is called whenever a component did actually update its DOM (most